crochethk/klang-compiler/the-klang-language.md

 of freeing dynamically allocated memory.
 This is the case for all reference type instances __except string literals__.

-> The tool `valgrind` can help find memory leaks in context of the final binary
+> The tool `valgrind` can help finding memory leaks in context of the final binary
 > executable (e.g. `a.out`):
 >   ```sh
 >   valgrind --leak-check=yes ./a.out
 >   ```

+> Because of the managed nature of the JVM, this mechanic is optional if the
+> compilation target is JBC/JVM.
+When provided a variable name it will be
+> equivalent to `varName = null;`, otherwise it will produce a 'nop'.

 ### Field assignment
 ```